 - Important: let the grow bag dry thoroughly before storing it.

-Other cleaning methods include using a pressure hose, soaking in a bleach solution or opting for hydrogen peroxide.
 Some gardeners even machine wash their grow bags using a cold, gentle cycle.
 Whatever manages to get the gunk off is fine.

-TIP: To help make your grow bags last longer, avoid dragging them across rough floors when moving them.
+TIP: To help make your grow bags last longer, avoid dragging them across rough ground when moving them.
 This can damage the bottom.
 Instead, slide a piece of cardboard under the bag first, or use a dolly.

 Good info.
 Thanks, Dorothy!